Types of Insect Repellent

 Mosquito Repellents With DEET

-Experts say that bug sprays with DEET are the most effective option to repel mosquitoes and ticks.
+Bug sprays with DEET are a time-tested way of repelling mosquitoes and ticks.
 They don't do much against other biting insects, such as black flies, fleas, and mites, but those insects usually don't carry potentially fatal diseases.
 However, some question DEET's safety, especially when it comes to use by young children, and don't like its smell or feel.
 In addition, DEET can melt through plastics and damage fabric, leather, and painted surfaces.

 Natural Insect Repellents

-Most so-called "natural" bug sprays and repellents use oil of lemon eucalyptus, which is actually a synthetic chemical that's made from extracts of eucalyptus plants.
-Be that as it may, in tests, products containing 30 percent lemon eucalyptus oil are effective at repelling mosquitoes and ticks, and reviewers say these products can repel other insects as well.
-Although it has fewer side effects than DEET, oil of lemon eucalyptus bug repellents are not approved for use in children under 3 years old.
+Most so-called "natural" bug sprays and repellents use oil of lemon eucalyptus (OLE), which is actually a synthetic chemical that's made from extracts of eucalyptus plants.
+Be that as it may, in tests, products containing 30 percent OLE are effective at repelling mosquitoes and ticks, and reviewers say these products can repel other insects as well.
+Although it has fewer side effects than DEET, OLE bug repellents have their own safety concerns are not approved for use in children under 3 years old.

 Insect Repellents For Kids